DLProjectTextGeneration/TextGeneration/README.md

 # Text Generation Report
+**Léa Vaysette - Alice Tourret**

 ## Generating text with Neural Networks: Theory
 ### The models

-Reading the literature and internet resources on Medium and Towardsdatascience, we quickly understood that the most common and efficient way to do text generation was to build a LSTM Recurrent Neural Network.
+Reading the literature and internet resources on Medium and Towardsdatascience, we quickly understood that the most common and efficient way to do text generation was to build a long short-term memory Recurrent Neural Network (LSTM RNN).
 What are LSTM RNN and why are they so useful in the case of text generation ?
-We will first explain why should we use RNN in the case of sequential data, then we will detail the structure and limitations on RNN.
+We will first explain why we should use RNN in the case of sequential data, then we will detail the structure and limitations on RNN.
 Then, we will present LSTM RNN and our current modelling choices.

 * **Recurrent Neural Networks (RNN) and sequential data**

 Why should we use a RNN rather than a regular convolutionnal feed-forward neural network?
 This comes from the fact we are dealing with sequential data rather than fixed-point data.
 Let's first take an example to understand.

 Let's say that we are aiming at predicting weather for the next day.
 The weather for the next day depends on multiple variables at the current day such as humidy percentage, wind intensity, brightness percentage...
-This would fit the modelling a convolutionnal feed-forward neural network.
+This would fit a convolutionnal feed-forward neural network (CNN).
 However, it is likely that weather conditions for the next day depend on weather conditions in the last few days and that this depency on time is one of the most important features of the model.
 Here using a CNN would mean making an independency assumption on all test observations at the day level while using an RNN enables to represent the time dependency.

 With textual data at the letter/word/sentence level, our data is actually sequential.
-With text generation, our goal is to predict n number of characters  after an inputed string of text.
-For example, with n=1:
+With text generation, our goal is to predict n letter/word/sentence after an inputed string of text.
+For example, with n=1 at the word level:

 ![EXEMPLE1](ExempleRNN1.png)